astronomer/airflow-guides/guides/airflow-dbt.md

 ## dbt Core

-When orchestrating dbt Core with Airflow, a straight forward DAG design is to run dbt commands directly through the [`BashOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/bashoperator).
+When orchestrating dbt Core with Airflow, a straightforward DAG design is to run dbt commands directly through the [`BashOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/bashoperator).
 In this section we'll show a couple examples for how to do so.

 ### Use Case 1: dbt Core + Airflow at the Project Level